ysar/lazyivy/README.md

     }
 }
 ```
-The result when plotted looks like this -
+The result when plotted looks like this,
 ![Brusselator](https://raw.githubusercontent.com/ysar/lazyivy/main/examples/images/brusselator.png)

 Likewise, you can do the same for other problems, e.g. for the